 - Toxic waste (If an extract from the waste is tested and found to contain high concentration of heavy metals or specific organic compounds that could be released into ground water).

 The EPA and DHEC identify approximately 500 chemicals and hazardous wastes by technical name in four different lists.
+A More comprehensive list can be found directly on the EPA's website .
 If the name of the waste material generated by your operation appears in any one of these four lists, you must consider the waste as a hazardous waste.
-If you need a copy of the listed wastes, contact the hazardous waste manager at 803-777-2839.
+If you need further assistance or clarification please contact the hazardous waste manager at 803-777-2839.

 Regulating Hazardous Waste